vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 ### History file

-We need to have a file that work as history record to save all the previous Tweets published because I don't like repeat the same post 2 times in a row, for example.
-The first step is define what type of info the file will save, for example, the date of the last published tweet and a list of previously published posts, like this:
+We need to have a file that work as history record to save all the previous Tweets published because I don't like repeating the same post 2 times in a row, for example.
+The first step is defining what type of info the file will save, for example, the date of the last published tweet and a list of previously published posts, like this:

 {% highlight json%}
   {